Dkreick/AD2B/README.md

 "Fallout 1 meets Sonny 2"

 Another Day To Be is a turn based tactics and exploration game in a devastated world.
 Your character will face different choices while tries to survive in a map full of dangers.

+#### What is the Game Genre?

+• Action Role Player Game
+• Turn Based Tactics

 #### What is the Player Experience?